 Furthermore, although the Cubii operates surprisingly smoothly, I found it tedious and mentally difficult to pedal beyond 30 minutes.

-This is a major downside, as you’d need to use the machine for longer periods of time to burn a meaningful amount of calories.
+This is a major downside, as you’d need to use the machine for longer periods of time to burn a higher number of calories.

 Finally, compared with resistance training or jogging, the Cubii doesn’t stimulate the muscles in your lower body to any significant degree, making it unlikely to cause noticeable gains in muscle or drastic cardiovascular adaptations.